se-lib/se-lib/lib/cost_models/README.md

 # Constructive Systems Engineering Cost Model (COSYSMO)

-Use COSYSMO per the following to provide size and cost factor inputs, compute effort and its phase distribution.
+Use COSYSMO per the following to provide size and cost factor inputs, compute effort and decompose it by activity.

 ```python
 # test case